-AT buttons are a way for someone with a limited range of motion to control his or her environment at the same level as anyone else.
-These buttons can be used to adapt toys and home appliances such that they can be actuated with ease.
+Assistive Technology (AT) buttons are a way for someone with a limited range of motion to control his or her environment at the same level as anyone else.
 Most AT buttons available are quite expensive, and are engineered to be used in high reliability situations.
-As a result there are home DIY projects to make cheaper buttons, but they often lack long term suitability and are thus more stop-gaps than replacements.
+As a result there are a lot of home DIY projects to make cheaper buttons, but they often lack long term suitability and are thus more stop-gaps than replacements.

 This button's initial model was created as part of a team-based senior design course.
 We worked with a local organization, UCP and TASC of Huntsville, to design and construct an AT keyboard and AT button.